reboot0-de/se-tools/README.md

 [https://streamelements.com/dashboard/overlays/share/6025327a79af692b94ee6f44](https://streamelements.com/dashboard/overlays/share/6025327a79af692b94ee6f44)

-Once the script is included, you'll have access to all the functions and classes.
+Just include the script and you'll have access to all the functions and classes.

 The script will register itself to the window instance and auto-initialize its components.